bbauska/UofM-AdvStyling/readme.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 232.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image232.webp){width="4.0in" height="2.2572648731408576in"}

-Now, I promised you a while ago, you don\'t actually have to remember these numbers.
-I\'m pretty sure that I got them wrong myself.
+Now, I promised you a while ago, you don&apos;t actually have to remember these numbers.
+I&apos;m pretty sure that I got them wrong myself.
 So just remember more general concepts than the numbers.
 But you have to remember xs, sm, md, or large.
 It has to be one of those four abbreviations.